mrbandler/FsFirestore/README.md

 // -- or --

-// We can also add the address and let the ID be generated automatically. let transactionFunc (trans: Transaction) =
+// Of course, we can also add the address and let the ID be generated automatically. let transactionFunc (trans: Transaction) =
 	addDocumentInTrans trans "addresses" None address
 ```